bec-project/bec_widgets/docs/user/widgets.md

 **Example of Use:**
 ![Waveform 1D](./widgets/w1D.gif)
-### 2D Waveform Scatter Plot
+### 2D Scatter Plot

-**Purpose:** The 2D waveform scatter plot widget is designed for more complex data visualization.
+**Purpose:** The 2D scatter plot widget is designed for more complex data visualization.
 It employs a false color map to represent a third dimension (z-axis), making it an ideal tool for visualizing multidimensional data sets.

 **Key Features:**